openfisca/openfisca-doc/contribute/README.md

    You can also participate in other projects that make use of OpenFisca.
 <ul>
-<li> The development of tax-benefit simulators is ongoging for the following countries:</li>
+<li> The development of tax and benefit simulators is ongoging for the following countries:</li>
  <ul>
 <li> <a href="https://github.com/openfisca/openfisca-france"> France </a></li>
 <li> <a href="https://github.com/openfisca/openfisca-tunisia"> Tunisia </a></li>